Glossary of PA Terms - M

 A specific section of some songs.
 This section, when present, typically has a significantly different 'feel' to the other sections of the song − it is neither a verse nor a refrain.
 It most usually occurs just once in the song, and may or may not be included within a vocal part.
 It may sometimes be referred to as a 'bridge'.
 The term originated because this section was conventionally 8 bars long and occurred close to the middle of the song, however these attributes no longer always apply in practice.

 The musical note produced by the 'C' key close to the centre of a full-sized piano keyboard − the fourth 'C' on the keyboard (counting from the left), also called 'C4'.
-The fundamental frequency of this note is approximately 261.62 Hz.
-See also Pitch, Octave and Concert pitch.
+In the concert pitch tuning scheme the fundamental frequency of this note is approximately 261.6256 Hz.
+See also Pitch and Octave.

 MIDI instrument control links do not carry digital audio, but rather instructions that indicate each musical note to be played, how it is to be played, and on which instrument.
 The quality of the sound is therefore determined by the instrument (or sound-generator) that is used to create the audio signal, not by the instrument (or computer, etc.) that is used to create the instructions.
 The MIDI standard allows for up to 16 channels of information to be carried on a single physical interconnection.
 Typically, each type of created sound (or 'voice') is allocated a channel to control it, allowing for the simultaneous control of up to 16 voices.
 These may be produced by several different MIDI-controllable instruments fed with the same MIDI signal, or by multiple sound-generators within the same instrument.
 The voice required to be sounded on each channel is specified using a Program Number, which is sent using a channel-specific Program Change message.

 The interconnecting cables use a 180║ 5-pin DIN plug at each end, and employ screened cable with two signal-carrying conductors connecting to pins 4 (positive) and 5 (negative) respectively − these are the two pins immediately adjacent to the middle pin (pin 2) to which the cable's screen connects.
-Data is sent asynchronously as simple pulsed DC, with no line code; correct polarity is essential.
+The cable must have no polarity reversal, i.e. each of the pins 2, 4 and 5 are connected to the same-numbered pins at the other end of the cable.
 The interconnection operates as an 'isolated loop' − all the current flowing from the 'sending' end on pin 4 returns to it on pin 5.
 The loop operates from a +5 volt supply via a resistor which limits the short circuit current to 5 mA.
 The digital information is extracted via an opto-isolator within the equipment at the 'destination' end; the opto-isolator detects the switching on and off of the loop current, and correspondingly switches on and off a voltage that is sourced within the receiving equipment.
 Further, although the cable screen is connected to pin 2 of the plugs at both ends of the cable, this connects internally to the equipment signal earth at the 'source' end only.
 The isolated loop and this latter measure together ensure that no earth loops can be introduced by MIDI connections.
 For this reason, DIN plugs that incorporate a link from pin 2 to their shell should not be used; the use of purpose-made MIDI cables is recommended.

 A physical MIDI interconnection can be made from one source to one destination only; a single cable cannot be 'looped' between several destinations.
 However, most 'destination' equipment has a 'through' connection which may be used to forward a regenerated version of the input signal on to another destination.
 Such an output is usually labelled 'THRO' (or 'THRU').
 The signal is usually regenerated in amplitude only; it is not re-timed as this process would introduce a significant delay.
 The number of items in such a daisy-chain should therefore be limited to about 4, to avoid a build-up of timing errors.
 A better method is to use an active MIDI distribution box, which has several outputs enabling multiple destinations to be fed 'in parallel' from a single source.
 Other more clever MIDI boxes are available, which are able to combine the signals from several sources, modify channel allocations, etc.

-The bit-rate is 31.25 kbit/s, which by modern standards may seem rather low.
-However, since note-on and note-off instructions require just 3 bytes each (a total of 33 bits, including one start and two stop bits per byte), this data rate supports up to 946 of these instructions per second (i.e. 473 notes begun and ended, per second), across all 16 channels combined.
+Data is sent asynchronously as simple pulsed DC, with no line code, at a bit-rate of 31.25 kbit/s.
+This may seem very slow by modern standards, however since note-on and note-off instructions require just 3 bytes each (a total of 33 bits, including one start and two stop bits per byte), this data rate supports up to 946 of these instructions per second (i.e. 473 notes begun and ended, per second), across all 16 channels combined.
 See also General MIDI, Sysex, Latency and the following definitions.

 A MIDI command message intended for controlling specific aspects of the sound being produced (or of a specific part of the sound).
 These 'continuous controller' (CC) messages consist of a CC number in the range 0-127 to identify the 'controller', i.e. the specfic aspect to be set by the message (such as volume, attack, release or reverb level), and a number in the range 0-127 to indicate the value that the controller is to be set to.
 Most of the controller numbers are standardised as being allocated for specific common purposes such as the examples above.
 Some controllers (such as 'hold pedal') are not really 'continously' variable, but can only be set to OFF or ON − this is done using the values 0 and 127 respectively.
 Some controllers are able to respond to more finely-adjustable settings − this is done using a second CC message using a different CC number, which contains the 'fine control' part of the value.
 For further information see the following two external pages (they open in new windows):